Last Updated on July 10, 2023 by Lori Walker

 No-knead bread has gained popularity among home bakers due to its simplicity and ease of preparation.
 However, even with the simplest of recipes, things can go wrong.

-One common problem bakers encounter when making no-knead bread is dough that needs to be wet, resulting in a dense and flat loaf.
+One common problem that I recently encountered when making no-knead bread is dough that tends to be too wet, resulting in a dense and flat loaf.
 This can be frustrating for home bakers who want a light and airy texture in their bread.

 5 Reasons Why Your No-Knead Bread Dough Is Too Wet

 - Incorrect measurements: Measuring ingredients accurately is crucial in bread making, and even a slight variation can lead to a big difference in the dough’s consistency.
 Using too much water or too little flour can result in a dough that is too wet.